MikeHotelOscar/HotVoice-ChoiceBuilder/README.md

 ChoiceBuilder(hv, settingsFile := "Setting.json")
 ```
 This allows for the ChoiceBuilder to be used with any HotVoice Object and any JSON file you desire.

+If no JsonFile is listed, a file called Setting.json will be used.
+No matter what, if the chosen json does not exist, it will be created, blank, and can then be used and modified to by the methods above.